Prednisone

 • Prednisone increases your appetite.

-• Follow a healthy, balanced diet to maintain your weight.
+• Follow a healthy, balanced diet.

 • Fluid retention causing swollen ankles and feet